-Many of Studebaker’s 1957-58 sales were of a stripped-down base model called Scotsman and Harold Churchill realized the new interest in economy cars might be a viable direction for Studebaker.
-Using scrap components and a blowtorch, Gene Hardig slapped together a crude model of a compact sedan.
-It was essentially a 1953 Champion body shorn of more than two feet (70 cm) of front and rear overhang and a wheelbase trimmed to 108.5 inches (2,756 mm), transforming a nominally full-size car into a compact.
-The wraparound windshield was borrowed from the ’55 cars and various interior pieces came from the ’56 and ’57 Studebakers.
+Many of Studebaker’s 1957–58 sales were of a stripped-down base model called Scotsman, so Harold Churchill concluded that the new interest in economy cars might represent a viable direction for Studebaker.
+Using scrap material, Gene Hardig quickly slapped together a crude prototype of a compact sedan — essentially a 1953 Champion body shorn of more than two feet (70 cm) of front and rear overhang.
+The wheelbase was trimmed to 108.5 inches (2,756 mm), transforming a nominally full-size car into a compact.
+To complete the picture, Hardig added a wraparound windshield from the 1955 models and various interior pieces from 1956–57 Studebakers.
 It was an improvisation, but a clever one, producible at very low cost.

-Churchill persuaded the board to approve the compact for the 1959 model year.
+Churchill persuaded the board to approve this new compact for the 1959 model year.
 It was a big gamble: Other than the Studebaker Hawk coupe (itself a derivative of the 1953 Starlight coupe), the move meant the company would no longer have any full-size models.
-Still, Studebaker had little to lose and the strategy seemed to be working for AMC.
+Still, Studebaker had little to lose and a similar strategy seemed to be working for AMC.

-Duncan McCrae’s team hastily developed pair of clay models developed by Bill Bonner and Bob Doehler.
+Duncan McCrae’s team hastily created a pair of clay models developed by Bill Bonner and Bob Doehler.
 The design ultimately chosen was Bonner’s, which got some additional styling input from Virgil Exner, Jr., son of the designer of the 1947 Studebaker Starlight.
 The new compact’s careful agglomeration of existing parts was set off by a new front end with a simple upright grille.
-Historians typically call it Mercedes-like, but Virgil Exner, Jr., says it was more influenced by his father’s Chrysler show cars of the mid-fifties and Chevrolet’s not-yet-released Corvair, of which the stylists were already aware.
-The need to keep costs low limited it to a very modest level of trim, which made it refreshingly understated by contemporary American standards.
+Historians typically call it Mercedes-like, but Exner says it was more influenced by his father’s Chrysler show cars of the mid-fifties and Chevrolet’s not-yet-released Corvair, of which the stylists were already aware.
+The need to keep costs low limited the compact to a very modest level of trim, which made it refreshingly understated by contemporary American standards.

 Mechanically, the compact, which the company dubbed the Studebaker Lark, was all too familiar, although Hardig managed to make the shortened Champion frame both stiffer and lighter than before.
 The standard engine was a heavily revised, 170 cu. in.
 (2,780 cc) version of Studebaker’s familiar flathead six with 90 hp (67 kW).
 A 259 cu. in.
 (4,247 cc) version of the corporate V8 was optional, offering up to 195 gross horsepower (146 kW).
-The Lark’s handling was nothing special, even for the time, but it had adequate power and reasonable fuel economy.
+The Lark’s handling was nothing special even for the time, but the stubby little car had adequate power and reasonable fuel economy.

-The Studebaker Lark was ready in only seven months; it went on sale in November 1958 as a 1959 model.
+The Studebaker Lark was ready in only seven months, going on sale in November 1958 as a 1959 model.
 Like the original Champion of 20 years earlier, it proved to be the right car at the right time.
 The press was underwhelmed, but buyers responded with enthusiasm, quickly placing some 30,000 initial orders.
-Everyone knew that the Big Three were preparing compact cars, but they were still at least a year away; in the meantime, Studebaker and Rambler were in the catbird seat.
+Everyone knew that the Big Three were preparing compact cars, but those were still at least a year away.
+In the meantime, Studebaker and Rambler were in the catbird seat.

-Thanks to the Lark, Studebaker’s 1959 volume swelled to 160,826 cars and 10,909 trucks, breaking even for the first time since the merger.
-Studebaker-Packard made a profit of $28.5 million that year, and with the tax credits accumulated from the previous years’ losses, its after-tax net profits were the highest in Studebaker history.
+Thanks to the Lark, Studebaker’s 1959 volume swelled to 160,826 cars and 10,909 trucks, allowing the company to break even for the first time since the merger.
+Studebaker-Packard made a profit of $28.5 million that year.
+With the tax credits accumulated from the previous years’ losses, S-P’s after-tax net profits were the highest in Studebaker history.